LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

       * main

 Ta-da!
-Do quick branch check to verify your changes.
+Do a quick branch check to verify your changes.

 .. admonition:: Example